HADatAc/hascorepo/README.md

 # hascogui
 Docker and documentation required to create the front-end of a HASCO/Repo instance.

-# Installation
+1. Installation and Execution

 * docker-compose down
 * docker-compose up -d

-# Running the Front-End
+2. Running the Front-End

-# Connecting the Back-End API to the Front-End
+3. Connecting the Back-End API to the Front-End